Superbro525Alt/ConcertSeatBooker_ComputerScience/README.md

 # Development Environment
 I developed this program in Pycharm Professional react-js environment.
 I used the react-js environment because i have previously developed in vanilla javascript and would like to try something new.
+React is a JavaScript library created by Facebook.
+It is a User Interface (UI) library.
+It is used as a tool for building UI components.

+For a quick start guide you can see [What is React (w3schools.com)](https://www.w3schools.com/whatis/whatis_react.asp).

+As part of me learning this new framework for web apps I have noted down some pros and cons of using React.

+Pros:
+- React is easy to learn the basics of
+- React is fast
+- React makes it easy to create interactive UIs
+- React uses virtual DOM which is a JavaScript object.
+This will improve apps performance since it is faster.
+- React can be used on the client and server side
+- React can be used to create mobile applications (React Native)

+Cons:
+- React is complex and has a high learning curve
+- React is slow for large applications
+- React does not support IE8 and lower
+- React is a view layer only, so you still need to integrate it with other technologies to get a complete tooling set for development
+- React's library is very large

 # Hosting
 I hosted the website on firebase.
 I used firebase because it is free and easy to use.
 I also used firebase because it is easy to integrate with react-js.
 Firebase provides free hosting with the domain name.web.app.
 I currently have it hosted at [concertseatbooker.web.app](https://concertseatbooker.web.app/).